vicramon/ember-tutorial/chapters/routing-in-ember.md

 ## Conclusion

-If you're interested in learning more about routes I reccomend [the Ember docs](http://emberjs.com/guides/routing/) section on routing.
+If you're interested in learning more about routes I recommend [the Ember docs](http://emberjs.com/guides/routing/) section on routing.
 There are also two tables in the [Defining your Routes](http://emberjs.com/guides/routing/defining-your-routes/#toc_resources) guide that I think really illuminate how you can use `route` and `resource` to create you your ideal routes.

 In the next chapter we'll go over what the route actually does when you hit it.